amckennafoster/nbidata/docs/about/about.md

 ## About UW iSchool

 The [University of Washington Information School](https://ischool.uw.edu/) trains students to be information professionals with an emphasis on the technologies through which information is delivered.
 The iSchool offeres an undergraduate informatics degree, a Master's degree in information management, and a Master's degree in library and information science.
 Both Master's programs require a culminating [Capstone project](https://ischool.uw.edu/capstone).
-This digital repository is the Capstone project for a team of library and informaiton science graduate students in 2020.
+This digital repository is the Capstone project for a team of library and informaiton science graduate students in 2020:

+### Andrew Mckenna-Foster
+Link to your portfolio, site, or linkedin

+### Christopher Tillman Neal
+Link to your portfolio, site, or linkedin

+**Meghan Mitchell**
+Link to your portfolio, site, or linkedin

+---

 ## Acknowledgments
+Our team would like to thank NBI for the opportunity to create this repository and documentation site.
+We would also like to thank : individuals or communities who have helped us realize this project?
+Our families and friends for their support?

+---

 ## Technical Details